CME211/notes/syllabus.md

 ## Assignments

 There will be 7 graded assignments.
-Assignments will be posted on Friday afternoons and be due the following Friday at 2:30 pm via online submission.
+Assignments will be posted on Friday afternoons and be due the following Friday at 4:30 pm via online submission.
-Late assignments will not be accepted.
+Late assignments will **not** be accepted.

 Although students are expected to complete all assignments, the one assignment with the lowest score (by percentage) will automatically be dropped when computing your overall course grade.
-The policy of dropping the lowest score is in lieu of a late policy or providing extensions so please don’t ask for them.
+The policy of dropping the lowest score is in lieu of a late policy or providing extensions so please don’t ask for them!

 ## Final Project